dromzeh/qbit-rpc/README.md

 ## Issues

-If you have any issues, please open an issue, or contact me on Discord: `dromzeh#1337`.
+If you have any issues, please open an issue, or contact me on Discord: `@dromzeh`.

 ## Contributing